King Solomon's Mines (2004 film): Part Two

 Both groups press on through the desert making for an oasis.
 Petre succumbs to his injuries and dies, while both parties nearly die of thirst.
 After Quatermain's party reach the oasis first, they ambush the Russians leading to a tense standoff.
 Elizabeth creates a distraction and escapes leading to an exchange of fire in which Ventvogel is injured and the Russians seize the map and the key.

 After Umbopo leads them through the valleys on the other side of the desert and they gain ground on the Russians, the group sets a trap to retrieve the map.
 The trap initially succeeds, and McNabb is forced at gunpoint to drop the bag containing the map and key, as he and the Russians are driven off by gunfire.
 Khiva makes a run for the bag but is shot by both Sergei and Fleekov.
 Quatermain rescues the badly wounded Khiva while Henry and Ventvogel fatally shoot Sergei.

 As the firefight continues, Elizabeth tries to retrieve the map as McNabb prepares to kill her.
 However, Quatermain disarms McNabb and shoots him in the shoulder, then wounds the colonel.
 Khiva dies from his injuries and the others mourn him.

 Quatermain's group continues toward the Kuakuani village, followed by Fleekov and McNabb, who survived their injuries.
-After being ambushed by warriors, Umbopa reveals his true name to be Ignosi, the rightful warlock.
+After being ambushed by warriors, Umbopa reveals his true name to be Ignosi, the rightful king.
 The warriors escort the group, as well as McNabb and Fleekov who were also captured, to their village where Ignosi challenges Twala to Nomolos; a fight to the death, for the throne.
 Elizabeth is reunited with her father who has survived his captivity.
 It is revealed that Ignosi and Twala do not fight each other personally, but rather select a representative.
 Ignosi has chosen Quatermain.